AlexNav73/CoreCraft/README.md

 });
 ```

 When our first domain model created, we can start implementing commands.
-Commands are used to group related modifications in one single change (SQRS pattern). **All modifications can be made only inside a command**.
+Commands are used to group related modifications in one single change (CQRS pattern). **All modifications can be made only inside a command**.

 ```cs
 class MyAddCommand : ICommand